Perturbative quantum simulation: Perturbative quantum simulation --- general framework

 where $H^{\textrm{loc}}$ corresponds to the strong but local interaction and $V^{\textrm{int}}$ corresponds to weak perturbations.
 In practice, we can always divide the whole system into $L$ subsystems, and thus consider

 as the local Hamiltonians with each $H_l$ acting on the $l$th subsystem, and

 as the weak perturbation interaction between the subsystems with different interactions $V_j^{\rm int}$ and coefficients $\lambda_i$.
-We note that the local Hamiltonians and the perturbation interaction interactions depend on the partitioning strategy of the subsystems, and we refer to Sec.~\ref{appendix:numerical} for the partitioning for different physical systems.
-We assumed time independent Hamiltonian in the following discussion, however our results apply to general time dependent Hamiltonians.
+The local Hamiltonians and the perturbation interactions depend on the partitioning strategy of the subsystems, and we refer to \autoref{appendix:numerical} for the partitioning for different physical systems.
+We assume a time independent Hamiltonian in the following discussion; however, our results apply to general time dependent Hamiltonians.
 Since we are considering Hamiltonian simulation with a quantum computer, we assume that every $H_l$ could be decomposed as a linear combination of tensor product of Pauli operators and each $V_j^{\rm int}$ is a tensor product of Pauli operators.

-Now we describe the algorithm assuming discretised time.
+We describe the algorithm assuming discretised time.
 We show shortly how to take the limit of infinitesimal timesteps.
 We aim to simulate the time evolution of $H$ with time $t$,

 where $U(t) = e^{-iHt}$.
 Considering discrete time $\delta t$, we have

 where $\mc U_l(t) = U_l(t)\rho U_l(t)^\dag$ with $U_l(t) = e^{-iH_lt}$ and $\mc V^{\textrm{int}}(t) = V^{\textrm{int}}(t)\rho V^{\textrm{int}}(t)^\dag$ with $V^{\textrm{int}}(t) = e^{-iV^{\textrm{int}}t}$.
 Here $\mc O(T\delta t)$ corresponds to the Trotter error, which vanishes when taking the limit of $\delta t\rightarrow 0$.
 Note that the evolution consists of local evolution $\mc U_l(\delta t)$ on the $l$th subsystem term and the joint evolution $\mc V^{\textrm{int}}(\delta t)$.